rugwizangoga/Space-Travelers-Hub/README.md

 <a name="readme-top"></a>
 # 📖 Space Traverlers Hub <a name="about-project"></a>

 Space Traverlers Hub is a web app that works with the real live data from the SpaceX API.
 The app provides commercial and scientific space travel services.
-The app allows users to book rockets and join selected space missions.
+The app also allows users to book rockets and join selected space missions.

 # 📗 Table of Contents